CamiloGarciaLaRotta/Municipal-Tree-Tracker/README.md

 ## Run
 - check instructions inside each of the backend/frontend to run it

+## For mapreduce
+- ssh to the group machine

 ## Quick Demo a video under this link
 [here](https://drive.google.com/file/d/1hUp2jZLXUktyHY3DM7agKPcfEWCkuEUK/view?usp=sharing)